jSimple-Studios/study-games/README.md

 # study-game
-Proposed Name: Krogmit (please change this)
+Proposed Name: Generic Study Game (or something like this)

 Platform: Web